I saw a quote from motivational speaker Jack Canfield that struck a chord with me.

 Galatians 1:10 says “Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?”

-In the end, only what God thinks matters.
+In the end, only what you and God thinks matters.
+What others think of you, is none of your business.